 How does cash value work?

 The cash value component of a whole life insurance policy can be used in a variety of ways and has a few tax considerations to keep in mind.
 You may borrow against it, use it to pay premiums or make tax-free withdrawals, within policy limits.
 Withdrawals over the amount of the cash value may be considered taxable income and will reduce the death benefit amount that goes to your beneficiaries.
 Your beneficiaries will also not be able to access this cash value when you pass away, as it can only be used while you are alive.

 Knowing how to leverage cash value life insurance may be a useful tool.
 When you borrow against the cash value amount, you will not have to undergo a lengthy approval process from a bank or lender, and you will likely enjoy a lower interest rate.
 Borrowing against the cash value account may be the right fit for individuals in a pinch who want a loan with an easy approval process.

 Best whole life insurance

 Many regional and national life insurance companies offer whole life policies, so choosing the right one may require some research.
-The following list of best whole life insurance companies may be a great place to start your search.
-Bankrate’s insurance experts chose these providers based on the following considerations: customer satisfaction rankings from J.D.
+Bankrate’s list of the best whole life insurance companies may be a great place to start your search.
+To determine this list, our insurance experts chose these providers based on the following considerations: customer satisfaction rankings from J.D.
 Power’s 2021 U.S. Individual Life Insurance Study, financial strength scores from AM Best, reported complaints from the National Association of Insurance Commissioners (NAIC), available coverage options and digital policy management tools.